kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 &= 0. & \mbox{ $0$ is the additive inverse}\\
 \end{aligned}
 $$
 And the choice of a whole number made it easy to see the multiplication as repeated addition.
 What about $0 \times 5$?
 Because multiplication is commutative, we may assert that $0 \times 5$ is also $0$, without doing any additional work.
 I hope you are getting to see mathematics as treasure hunt with clues and short cuts that lead to an exciting finale.
+If you are interested in pursuing these ideas further, please read [this excellent article online](https://medium.com/swlh/why-a-0-0-and-other-proofs-of-the-obvious-da52dd0caefb) [@chodnicki2020].

 ### Product of a positive and a negative number

 Negative numbers arose when loans had to be given and taken.
 They also find use in describing the depth of an ocean trench as being so much *below* sea level.
 Other applications arise naturally with temperatures below the freezing point or with electric charges of a negative type, etc.

+The signs of products featuring negative numbers are not intuitively comprehensible.
+So, we have to rely on the axioms to guide us to consistent results.
+What is the sign of a positive and negative number?
-We first prove that _multiplying a number by an additive inverse gives the additive inverse of their product_, i.e.,
+To find out, we first prove that _multiplying a number by an additive inverse gives the additive inverse of their product_, i.e.,
 $$
 a(-b) = -(ab)
 $${#eq:a-minus-b-eq-minus-ab}